Thursday, November 23, 2017

 Don and my mom returned from Hawaii shortly after the new years, and thus began my family's ten year residence in Mendocino.

-So we decided that John would go into the ocean with his mother, and Ed and his dad could keep each other company up in the forest somewhere.
+Back to the cremains...
+We decided that John's ashes should go into the ocean with his mother, and Ed and our dad could keep each other company up in the forest somewhere.

 First, we went to the beach.
 It was one of those typically beautiful days on the coast.
 We walked along the cliffs, not saying much.
 We stopped to watch some local divers.